SE2-GROUP-P12/SPG/Documentation/retrospective.md

     3. adding spring security to the project: configurations and set up, form login hosted on server not reachable from fe
     4. docker macos: fixing bugs on mac devices
     5. lack of doc: handle docs in a better way especially in the end of sprint
+    6. overspecialization of tasks: defining too many levels and too complex relationships among tasks and subtasks made it difficult to keep precise track of time

 - What lessons did you learn (both positive and negative) in this sprint?
     1. it's better to plan and bind branches and tasks